Chapter 8. SQL-Invoked Routines

 • If a parameter is defined as OUT or INOUT, the corresponding Java static method parameter must be defined as an array of the JDBC non-primitive type.

 • A procedure can return one or more result sets.
-These are instantiated as JDBC ResultSet objects by the Java static and returned in array agruments of the method.
-The signature of the Java method for a procdure that has N declared parameters and returns M result sets has the following pattern.
-The N arguments are followed by M arguments as ResultSet arrays.
-The Java method calls the execute() or executeQuery() methods of JDBC Statement or PreparedStatement objects and assigns the ResultSet objects to the first element of each ResultSet[] argument.
-The Java method should not call the methods of the ResultSet before returning.
+These are instantiated as JDBC ResultSet objects by the Java static method and returned in the array arguments of the method.
+The signature of the Java method for a procedure that has N declared parameters and returns M result sets has the following pattern.
+The N parameters corresponding to the signature of the declared SQL procedure come first, followed by M parameters as ResultSet arrays.

 void methodName(<arg1>, ... <argN>, ResultSet[] r1, ..., ResultSet[] rM)

 • If the procedure contains SQL statements, only statements for data access and manipulation are allowed.
-The java method should not perform commit or rollback.
+The Java method should not perform commit or rollback.
 The SQL statements should not change the session settings and should not include statements that create or alter tables or other database objects.
 These rules are generally enforced by the engine, but additional enforcement may be added in future versions

 MODIFIES SQL DATA